-This guide will help you complete research for the course CST 210 Foundations of Computational Science.
+This guide will help you complete your research projects for the course CST210 Foundations of Computational Science.

 On this page you will find information that will help you understand the requirements of your assignment, as well as links to places where you can get some background information about your topic.